Master class: Access to Contested Collections – Digital and Analog

 © „Whose Expression?
 Die Künstler der Brücke im kolonialen Kontext“, Brücke-Museum, 2021.
 Foto: Roman März

-The master class “Access to Contested Collections – Digital and Analog” of the Centre for Advanced Study Access to Cultural Goods in Digital Change, will take place on 2–4 April 2025.
-The programme will mainly be held in German.
+The master class “Access to Contested Collections – Digital and Analog” of the Centre for Advanced Study Access to Cultural Goods in Digital Change, took place on 2–4 April 2025.

 Topic

-The Masterclass offers an opportunity to explore, together with colleagues from museums and art institutions across Germany, how these insights can be sustainably integrated into collections, databases, and object management in an interdisciplinary environment.
-Discussions will also focus on the new perspectives and challenges arising from digital access to sensitive collections.
+The master class offered an opportunity to explore, together with colleagues from museums and art institutions, how these insights can be sustainably integrated into collections, databases, and object management in an interdisciplinary environment.
+Discussions also focused on the new perspectives and challenges arising from digital access to sensitive collections.
 What different approaches are institutions taking, and what future measures can be derived from the knowledge gained?

-The Masterclass will cover a wide range of topics, from collection histories to curatorial practices and ethical questions.
-Keynotes by Greta de León (The America Research Network, Mexico City), Yilmaz Dziewior (Museum Ludwig, Köln) and Mathilde Heitmann-Taillefer (Museum Folkwang, Essen) and others will map the research field from an international perspective and provide inspiration for the group discussions.
-Participants invited to contribute with their expertise for the event will present their projects in brief introductions and prepare key questions for group discussion.
+The master class covered a wide range of topics, from collection histories to curatorial practices and ethical questions.
+Keynotes by Greta de León (The Americas Research Network, Mexico City), Yilmaz Dziewior (Museum Ludwig, Köln) and Mathilde Heitmann-Taillefer (Museum Folkwang, Essen) and others mapped the research field from an international perspective and provided inspiration for the group discussions.
+The invited participants presented their projects in brief introductions and prepared key questions for group discussion.

-Subsequently, the group—comprising participants, museum professionals, and researchers from the Centre for Advanced Study — will engage in intensive consultation on strategies to further develop the individual projects.
-The discussions will also reflect on aspects that can contribute to defining best practices, particularly regarding digital access methods to sensitive collections.
+Subsequently, the group—comprising participants, museum professionals, and researchers from the Centre for Advanced Study — engaged in intensive consultation on strategies to further develop the individual projects.
+The discussions also reflected on aspects that can contribute to defining best practices, particularly regarding digital access methods to sensitive collections.

-The Masterclass provides an informal setting for networking and exchange with early-career researchers and experts in art history, museology, and curatorial practice.
+The master class provided an informal setting for networking and exchange with early-career researchers and experts in art history, museology, and curatorial practice.
 It is aimed at all those interested in an open and practice-oriented dialogue, seeking exchange beyond the formal framework of a traditional conference.

 With contributions from: